-Major companies have been phasing out the use of PFOA.
-All companies indicated that they have met the EPA’s PFOA Stewardship Program goals, which called for the substance to be phased out no later than 2015.
-That doesn’t mean that this harmful contaminant can’t still cause problems.
+All companies concerned have indicated that they have met the EPA’s Stewardship Program goals, but that doesn’t mean this harmful contaminant isn’t still present and causing problems.

-Harvard researchers found detectable levels of polyfluoroalkyl and perfluoroalkyl substances in 194 US water supplies.
-These researchers went above and beyond the Legally Blonde approach but held on to the Elle Woods compassion for finding out how people are affected.
-Exposure to trace amounts of these chemicals impact the immune system.
-Significant exposure has even been linked to possible birth defects, cancer, and heart disease.
+Harvard researchers found detectable levels of polyfluoroalkyl and perfluoroalkyl substances (PFAS) in 194 US water supplies.
+They found that exposure to trace amounts of these chemicals can impact the immune system, and significant exposure has even been linked to possible birth defects, cancer, and heart disease.

-Let’s back it up a little.
-Perfluoroctanesulfonic acid (PFOS) and Perfluorooctanoic acid (PFOA) are man-made chemicals that were widely used in many products, including non-stick cookware, until the 2000’s.
-“For many years, chemicals with unknown toxicities, such as PFAS’s, were allowed to be used and released to the environment, and we now have to face the severe consequences,” said Xindi Hu, the lead Harvard researcher that found that at least 6.5 million Americans were receiving water that exceeded federally recommended levels.
+“For many years, chemicals with unknown toxicities, such as PFAS, were allowed to be used and released to the environment, and we now have to face the severe consequences,” said Xindi Hu, the lead Harvard researcher that found that at least 6.5 million Americans across 33 states were receiving water that exceeded federally recommended levels of PFAS chemicals.

 Does This Mean All Water Is Contaminated?

-Nearly all Americans have had some level of exposure to PFAS.
+Even if only 6.5 million Americans receive water with levels of PFAS that exceed federal recommendations, a 2018 report from the nonprofit Environmental Working Group found that up to 110 million Americans could have some level of PFAS in their drinking water.
 The five states with the highest frequency of detection were California, New Jersey, North Carolina, Alabama, and Florida.
 Contamination is highest in the mid-Ohio River Valley.

 Click here to see the EPA Drinking Water Health Advisories for PFOA and PFOS.

-Aquasana’s drinking water filters, both counter-top and under-sink, are said to have the first filtration appliances to earn certification to a new protocol developed by NSF International – P473.
-The protocol is said to verify a water treatment device’s ability to reduce PFOA and PFOS to below the health advisory levels set by the EPA.
+Aquasana’s drinking water filters, both countertop, and under sink were the first filtration systems to earn certification for the protocol developed by NSF International.
+The protocol tests and certifies a water treatment device’s ability to reduce PFOA and PFOS chemicals to below the health advisory levels set by the EPA.